markaleksanderh/simplex-readme/README.md

 ## Installation

-For Windows and Macs you will need to install Haskell and run the chat client locally.
-Linux users may build the chat client executable using [docker build with custom output](https://docs.docker.com/engine/reference/commandline/build/#custom-build-outputs).
-If you wish to run SimpleX on Docker skip to [Docker build](#docker-build).
+For Windows PCs and Macs you will need to install Haskell and run the chat client locally.

 ### Build locally